 This facet contains application characteristics that are familiar from the simulation domain.
 Distinctive are the important data abstraction layer that we would recommend highlighting in the software architecture rather than burying as now in particular packages like Hadoop (key-value) and Giraph (graph).
 Simulations are often setup in well-defined physical spaces but data is often more abstract and the algorithms are typically quite different for metric and non-metric spaces.
+In contrast to the problem architecture facet, the computational features facet have a direct handle/relevance to performance.
+Note non-metric space algorithms are often O(N2).
+As discussed in the NRC report, there is a lot of opportunity to incorporate sophisticated new algorithms to reduce O(N2) to O(N and logs).
+This is commonly used in search and sort algorithms but not yet in computation in spite of promising initial work [Biobook] [NRC][Ram2009a]

-Data Source or Style Facet of Ogres
+3.4 Data Source or Style Facet of Ogres